Reputation Aggregation in Peer-to-Peer Network Using Differential Gossip Algorithm

 \subsection{Differential Gossip Trust}

-We have modified the gossip based information diffusion algorithm to form a innovative differential gossip information diffusion algorithm.
-It allows faster diffusion of trust values to enable faster estimation of global trust vectors at all the nodes.
+We have modified the gossip based information diffusion algorithm to allow faster diffusion of the trust values enabling faster estimation of global trust vectors at all the nodes.
 The algorithm can be divided into two parts.
-In first part, we will discuss about the method of information diffusion whereas in second part, we will discuss about the information that is to be diffused.
+In first part, we will discuss about the method of information diffusion whereas in the second part, we will discuss about the information that is to be diffused.